oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 date: 2019-09-19T10:41:32-05:00
 draft: false
 weight: 1
+description: "Considerations for managing namespaces while the operator is running."
 ---

 Each operator deployment manages a number of Kubernetes Namespaces.
 For more information, see [Operator Helm configuration values]({{< relref "/userguide/managing-operators/using-the-operator/using-helm#operator-helm-configuration-values" >}}).
 A number of Kubernetes resources